- NOW IN STOCK!

 About the coffee

-- Cultivation: High grown in volcanic loam in the highlands in Aceh, West-Central Sumatra
+- Cultivation: High grown in volcanic soil in Batak Region of West-Central Sumatra, Aceh

 About the people who grow it